1. Home

 12 Month Plan at $5.00/month

-It should be noted that “Chameleon” is only available with VyprVPNs Pro package, which means that they too are not the cheapest option around.
-But you are paying for a service that works, and in a nod to Chinese users, they do accept payments using Alipay.
+It should be noted that “Chameleon” used to only be available with VyprVPN’s Pro package, but now it comes standard with all of their VPN plans.
+It is a service that works, and in a nod to Chinese users, they do accept payments using Alipay.
 Personally, I wouldn’t recommend that because AliPay is owned by Alibaba (the Chinese Amazon), a business very much in the pocket of the Communist regime.
+Still, for those comparing paid VPN options, this flexibility can make subscriptions easier to manage from inside the country.

 Security-wise, VyprVPN is good with encryption that matches most of their competitors.
 They also offer a guaranteed no-logs policy.
-They do however collect connection logs, which include things like a User’s home IP Address, the VyprVPN IP Address you connected to, the connection start and stop time, and the amount of data transferred.
-VyprVPN is a US-based company and it is highly unlikely they would willingly hand this over to the Chinese Authorities.
+They do, however, collect connection logs, which include things like a User’s home IP Address, the VyprVPN IP Address you connected to, the connection start and stop time, and the amount of data transferred.
+VyprVPN is a US-based company, and it is highly unlikely they would willingly hand this over to the Chinese Authorities.
 But there is always a risk they could be hacked and lose this data, so there is a small risk involved.
 It is down to the individual user to decide if that risk is worth taking or not.
+User reviews on privacy are generally positive, but this logging detail is something to keep in mind.

-VyprVPNs connection speeds are good and also fairly reliable, although I did encounter one or two connection issues whilst using it in China, they were not insurmountable problems but rather just inconveniences.
-They also offer a huge range of servers these days too with more than 700 available in 70+ locations around the world.
+VyprVPN’s connection speeds are good and also fairly reliable, although I did encounter one or two connection issues whilst using it in China; they were not insurmountable problems but rather just inconveniences.
+They also offer a huge range of servers, with more than 700 available in 70+ locations around the world.
 VyprVPN is one of the VPN providers that owns all of its own servers as well, which not only aids speed and reliability but is a privacy boost as well because they don’t rely on the security of external server owners.
+This server ownership model makes it appealing for people looking for VPN recommendations that focus heavily on control and privacy.

 Read our full VyprVPN review.